 Mitochondrial concentration, C{mtE} , and mitochondrial markers: Mitochondrial organelles comprise a dynamic cellular reticulum in various states of fusion and fission.
 Hence, the definition of an "amount" of mitochondria is often misconceived: mitochondria cannot be counted reliably as a number of occurring elements.
 Therefore, quantification of the "amount" of mitochondria depends on the measurement of chosen mitochondrial markers.
 'Mitochondria are the structural and functional elemental units of cell respiration' (Gnaiger 2014).
 The quantity of a mitochondrial marker can reflect the amount of mitochondrial elements, mtE, expressed in various mitochondrial elemental units [mtEU] specific for each measured mtmarker (Table 4).
-However, since mitochondrial quality may change in response to stimuli particularly in mitochondrial dysfunction and after exercise training (Pesta et al. 2011; Campos et al. 2017)-some markers can vary while others are unchanged: (1) Mitochondrial volume and membrane area are structural markers, whereas mitochondrial protein mass is frequently used as a marker for isolated mitochondria.
+However, since mitochondrial quality may change in response to stimuli particularly parti and membrane area are structural markers, whereas mitochondrial protein mass is frequently used as a marker for isolated mitochondria.
 (2) Molecular and enzymatic mitochondrial markers (amounts or activities) can be selected as matrix markers, e.g., citrate synthase activity, mtDNA; mtIM-markers, e.g., cytochrome c oxidase activity, aa3 content, cardiolipin, or mtOM-markers, e.g., TOM20.
 (3) Extending the measurement of mitochondrial marker enzyme activity to mitochondrial pathway capacity, ET- or OXPHOS-capacity can be considered as an integrative functional mitochondrial marker.